 For me it shows up in situations like waiting hours for a message reply, or having plans cancelled at the last minute.
 Usually, if I feel upset about these things it's not because of the action itself, but because deep down it makes me feel forgotten, abandoned or unwanted.
 This sounds extreme but is a really common reaction for a lot of people - it's a trigger to a root insecurity.

 Whilst there is value in identifying this root, there is also value in noticing the specific triggers which stir up big reactions.
 From this awareness I can then start to plan and adapt, either avoiding putting myself in these situations, or approaching them with a more resilient mindset.
 Not everyone is going to have the time and space for me in their life, and that's okay.
 Where the conflict and tension comes in is when my expectations don't match up with the reality.

 I'm doing some writing prompts which involve splitting the page into two columns and quickly listing where I feel 'Valued/Not Valued'.

-This can be a bit of a brutal and slightly painful exercise to do, but it really helps me to identify where I do and don't feel good.
+This can be a bit of a brutal and maybe painful exercise to do, but it really helps me to identify where I do and don't feel good.

-Recognising relationships whereI feel undervalued can be sad, and sometimes it's a hard thing to accept that.
-Despite this, I think I would rather have the awareness of difficulty than continue blindly in an emotional context which is hurting me.
+Recognising relationships whereI feel undervalued can be sad, and sometimes it's a hard thing to accept.
+Despite this, I think I would rather have the awareness of difficulty and be able to make changes, rather than continue blindly in an emotional dynamic which doesn't feel good for me.